kheller18/data-structures-algorithms/questions/CSS.md

             font-variant: small-caps;
           }
         ```
-    + Pseudo-classes select regular elements but under certain conditions like when the user is hovering over the link.
+    + `Pseudo-classes`: select regular elements but under certain conditions like when the user is hovering over the link.
      + :link
      + :visited
      + :hover